-As discussed in Chapter 3.2.2 the fuel consumption fluctuates mainly because of electricity trade.
+The fuel consumption in public electricity and heat production was 26 % lower in 2018 than in 1990.
+As discussed in Chapter 3.2.3 the fuel consumption fluctuates mainly because of electricity trade.
 Coal is the fuel that is affected the most by the fluctuating electricity trade.
+In addition, the total fuel consumption is also influenced by the increased wind power production.